johnnyy5929/apcsa-freedom-project/blog/entry06.md

 ## Takeaways of the Expo elevator pitch

 One takeaway is that I should make more eye contact.
-In my opinion, I feel like I didn't look around enough.
-I feel that when I was talking to the teachers, I was just looking at my computer, which isn't good because I don't know what people were thinking when I was presenting, and I wouldn't know if they could hear me.
-This is the first takeaway.
+In my opinion, I feel like this year I did really good at the eye contact but still it is something I should work on.

 The last takeaway was that you should be prepared before the pitch.
-If we weren't ready, we wouldn't know who is doing what and what part is whose.
-This is something I was making sure we do before we present.
-Which made it so that it went smoothly.
-These are the takeaways for the class pitch, and there were takeaways for the class presentation.
-We know who was doing which part of it, so when we were talking, it went well.
+This year, we didn't really pratice much which made it hard for us when we were doing the pitch as we didn't know who was which part.
+These are the takeaways for the elevator pitch.

 ## Takeaways of in-class presentation
-One takeaway from the class presentation  is that I should spend some time thinking of a hook.
-I lost points because my hook wasn't the best, so I should have spent more time on my hook and made it interesting.
+One takeaway from the class presentation is that I should spend some time praticing, if you don't pratice much it is hard for you to know which part you are doing.
+Like, I didn't say thank you at the end which my partner did.

 Another takeaway is that I should make more eye contact.
 In my opinion, I feel like I didn't look around enough.
 I feel that when I was talking, I was just looking at my computer, which isn't good because I don't know what people were thinking when I was presenting, and I wouldn't know if they could hear me.

-The last takeaway was that you should be prepared before presenting in class.
-If we weren't ready, we wouldn't know who is doing what and what part is whose.
-This is something I was making sure we do before we present.
-Which made it so that it went smoothly.
-Therefore, we know what to do next time, and these are my takeaways.
-Now we learned for next time.
+These are my takeaways for the class presentation.

 [Previous](entry05.md) | [Next](entry07.md)